Back to Blog

 For most SMB workplaces, the practical compliance recipe is:

-1. Inventory every place you transfer chemicals โ€” refilling stations, parts washers, lab benches, shop floors.
+1. Inventory every place you transfer chemicals โ€” refilling stations, parts washers, lab benches, shop floors, mixing rooms, janitorial closets.

 2. Pick a label format and stick with it โ€” most facilities use a simplified GHS-style label (product name + signal word + pictograms + key hazard statement) because it matches what workers already see on the primary container.